 The certificate of advanced graduate studies in occupational therapy consists of four, three credit courses.
 The first course emphasizes scholarly reading and writing and prepares students to conduct a peer review of writing in an area of their interest.
-Students will then choose from one of the two specialized tracks listed below before completing a final writing course that prepares them to submit an evidence-based manuscript for publication.
+Students will then choose from one of the three specialized tracks listed below before completing a final writing course that prepares them to submit an evidence-based manuscript for publication.

 - School-based practice